WSPeng/IRL_with_dynamical_system/README.md

 # IRL with dynamical system

+Includes mouse_perturbation ROS package, the marker package, and the IRL matlab code.

 ## Getting Started
 remember the ros program in this folder is not the updated one, the updated one is in